 Information held by offshore subsidiaries or branches

-Notice will depend on the particular factual position applying to
+response to HMRC depends on the particular factual position

-The legal structure which underpins the nature of the Channel
+The legal structure of its Channel Island business;

 The local rules as to confidentiality, how these apply in each